Something we've already done

 Open the file with your favourite editor, we will make some changes.

 Just a seconds ago we checked that we can login with our new user and we can become root via sudo, so we are good to get rid of root login.
 Reasonable step.
-And don't forget to restart SSH service like we did when changing port.
+And don't forget to restart SSH service.
+Might be done with

 I wonder, do you feel comfortable with your VPS already?
 There is one more step that you could do: not using passwords but keys to login.
 There is a lot of resources online about it.
 Here is one I found useful.